 |Postal address:||4th Floor, Boundary House, 91-93 Charterhouse Street, London, EC1M 6HR|

 Changes to this privacy statement

 We recognise that transparency is an ongoing responsibility so we will keep this privacy notice under regular review.
-This privacy notice was last updated on 25th May 2018.
+This privacy notice was last updated in May 2019.

 Making a complaint

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 A request we would like to make of you